 We depend on our ability to hire and retain qualified key and highly skilled employees to manage, research and develop, market, and service new and existing products.
 Competition for such key and highly-skilled employees is intense, and we may not be successful in attracting or retaining such personnel.
 To succeed, we must hire and retain employees who are highly skilled in the rapidly changing communications and Internet technologies.
 Individuals who have the skills and can perform the services we need to provide our products and services are in great demand.
-Because the competition for qualified employees in our industry is intense, hiring and retaining employees with the skills we need is both time-consuming and expensive.
-We may not be able to hire enough skilled employees or retain the employees we do hire .
+Because the competition for qualified employees in our industry is intense, hiring and retaining employees we do hire.
 In addition, provisions of the Sarbanes-Oxley Act of 2002 and related rules of the SEC impose heightened personal liability on some of our key employees.
 The threat of such liability could make it more difficult to identify, hire and retain qualified key and highly-skilled employees.
 We have relied on our ability to grant stock options as a means of recruiting and retaining key employees.
 Recent accounting regulations requiring the expensing of stock options will impair our future ability to provide these incentives without incurring associated compensation costs.
 If we are unable to hire and retain employees with the skills we seek, our ability to sell our existing products, systems, or services or to develop new products, systems, or services could be hindered with a consequent adverse effect on our business, results of operations, financial position, or liquidity.